 How to enjoy Immune Boosting Kvass

-This savoury fermented tonic is quite strong, salty and full of vitamins, minerals and probiotics.
+This savory fermented tonic is quite strong.
+It is salty and packed full of vitamins, minerals, and probiotics.
 Depending on your choice of starter, it can also be sugar-free!
 Regardless, I usually serve this kvass diluted 2:1 with water.

 Here are a few different ways to enjoy kvass:

 - Sports Drink: Immune boosting kvass is the perfect base for a healthy and sugar-free alternative to a sports drink.
-The sea salt and lemons are natural sources of electrolytes.
-To make your own sports drink, dilute this kvass 50/50 with juice and add 1/8 tsp powdered calcium magnesium (affiliate link).
+Sea salt and lemons are natural sources of electrolytes.
+To make your own sports drink, dilute this kvass 50/50 with juice and add 1/8 tsp powdered calcium magnesium.

 - Immune Support: Take 1/4 cup daily (either straight or diluted) to help support your immune system.

 - Anti-Nausea Support: Ginger is a safe and natural way to soothe an upset stomach.
 Naturally, fermented ginger bug is a sweet option.
 For a low-sugar option, use the ginger bug to culture this tonic, then add a double dose of ginger to the recipe.

 - Refreshing Beverage: Mix 1 part immune-boosting kvass with 4 parts sparkling water for a refreshing beverage.
 It makes a unique and delicious alternative to sweetened drinks.